Skip to contents

 if (FALSE) { # \dontrun{

-fasta_input <- file.path(file.path(path.package("Rsearch"), "extdata"),
+fasta_input <- file.path(file.path(path.package("Rsearch"), "extdata"), "small.fasta")

-# Denoise sequences and return a FASTA tibble
+# Denoise sequences and read counts

-denoise_seqs <- vs_cluster_unoise(fasta_input = fasta_input,
+denoised.tbl <- vs_cluster_unoise(fasta_input = fasta_input)

 # Extract clustering statistics

-statistics <- attr(cluster_seqs, "statistics")
+statistics <- attr(denoised.tbl, "statistics")

 vs_cluster_unoise(fasta_input = fasta_input,